imamrb/leetcoder/README.md

 Then, Download and commit this [leetcoder.yml](./leetcoder.yml) file inside `.github/wrokflows/` folder in your repo.

-This will automatically download and commit the downloaded submissions.
+This will automatically download and commit the downloaded submissions every week.
-The action is set to run every week but you can customize it using the cron syntax inside the yml file.
+You can customize the frequency using the cron syntax inside the yml file.

-This is the most convenient and recommended way to backup your submissions using [leetcoder](README.md).
+This is the most convenient and recommended way to backup your submissions using the app.

 ## Run through Docker

-If you don't have ruby setup locally, you can run through docker.
+If you don't have ruby setup locally, you can run the app through docker.

-First, open the terminal and cd to your directory where you want to download the submissions.
+First, open terminal and cd to the directory where you want to download the submissions.

 Then run,